Chart Color Schemes

 Port Macquarie - West lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on AreaSearch's analysis, Port Macquarie - West's population is around 24,089 as of Nov 2025.
-This reflects an increase of 2,942 people since the 2021 Census, which reported a population of 21,147 people.
-The change is inferred from the estimated resident population of 23,575 from the ABS as of June 2024 and an additional 1,276 validated new addresses since the Census date.
-This level of population equates to a density ratio of 444 persons per square kilometer.
+Port Macquarie - West's population was around 24,089 as of Nov 2025.
+This reflected an increase of 2,942 people since the 2021 Census, which reported a population of 21,147.
+The change was inferred from the estimated resident population of 23,575 from the ABS as of June 2024 and an additional 1,276 validated new addresses since the Census date.
+This level of population equated to a density ratio of 444 persons per square kilometer.
 Port Macquarie - West's growth rate of 13.9% since the 2021 census exceeded the SA4 region (4.7%) and the non-metro area, marking it as a growth leader in the region.
 Population growth was primarily driven by interstate migration contributing approximately 90.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on demographic trends and latest population numbers, a significant increase is forecast for Port Macquarie - West, with an expected rise of 5,884 persons to 2041, recording a gain of 21.5% in total over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections where data was not available, released in 2022 with 2021 as the base year.
+Growth rates by age group were applied to all areas for years 2032 to 2041.
+Based on demographic trends, a significant population increase in the top quartile of non-metropolitan areas nationally was forecast, with Port Macquarie - West expected to increase by 5,884 persons to 2041, reflecting a gain of 21.5% over the 17 years.

 Frequently Asked Questions - Population